|The LORD is my shepherd;

 and I give unto them eternal life; and they shall never perish...
 (John 10:27,28)

-Are you feeding on the good things that He has provided?
-Are you allowing Him to renew your inner being for right relationship with Him?
+Are you feeding on the good that He has for you?

 The ''Wurm'' in our name comes from the editor of this site, David Wurm -